NTRajapaksha/transferlearning/README.md

-# Binary Image Classification with MobileNetV2 Using Transfer Learning
+# Binary Image Classification with MobileNetV2 and VGG16 Using Transfer Learning

 ## Project Overview